 Bridges having fancy fencing.. now who wouldn’t like that?
 By the way they are holding a really lo..nnnn..gg 7 headed snake.

-I think my and everyone’s favorite temple has to be Bayon.
+I think mine and everyone’s favorite temple has to be Bayon.
 The giant faces of Bayon/ Jayavarnam VII with their gentle smiles are definitely enigmatic and lifted my spirits in the hot burning sun.

 So much so that I decided to pose to show off my dress at Bayon, Angkor Thom

 Getting awed by the huge roots trying to claim their territory around the temple complex at Ta Phrom.
-If you decide to go here you will probably tick off a bucket list as you will be clicking a photo at Tomb Raider movie shooting set!
+If you decide to go here you will probably tick item off a bucket list as you will be clicking a photo at Tomb Raider movie shooting set!
 It certainly reminded me of tree roots in towns of Meghalaya, in the state of India and how localities have turned them into bridges to cross rivers!
 Such brilliant stuff.

 This barren stone would have looked so beautiful in its hay days showing off the jewels it possessed.